milos-cuculovic/jats-diff/README.txt

-Just open up a terminal and execute the 'ant' command in the root directory of the JNDiff release and you will be shown the list of available tasks.
+Just open up a terminal and execute the 'ant' command in the root directory of the jats-diff release and you will be shown the list of available tasks.

 Enjoy!